-Exhibit Number Description 10.1# 2019 Short-Term Incentive Plan.
-10.2† Amendment Nos.
-5 and 6 to License and Development Agreement, by and between the registrant and Oxford BioMedica (UK) Limited, dated November 28, 2016.
-10.3 Amendment to Senior Term Facilities Agreement by and between the registrant and MidCap Financial (Ireland) Limited, as agent, dated April 7, 2020.
+Exhibit Number Description 10.1† Manufacturing and Technology Development Master Agreement, by and between Orchard Therapeutics (Europe) Limited, a wholly-owned subsidiary of the registrant, and MolMed S.p.A., dated July 2, 2020.
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) Fil ed herewith. licates a management contract or any compensatory plan, contract or arrangement. † Po rtions of this exhibit have been omitted because they are both (i) not material and (ii) would likely cause competitive harm to the registrant if
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)